 Stories of haunted homes are full of accounts of battery-operated toys that come to life—when no batteries are present.
-This happens in Matthew’s home, just as it happened to Amy in Episode 15 from Season 1.
+This happens in Matthew’s home, just as it happened to Amy, who lived in Hollywood Cemetery.

 So, just how common is it to have haunted toys come to life in your home?
 According to this Reddit thread, it seems to happen a lot with Furbies.
 Personally, I (Becky) like those little Furby buggers since I did the illustrations for their design patent back in 2005 and I know EXACTLY what they look like on the inside.
 But, if one randomly started talking to me I’d probably drown it in the pool or something, too.

 If you want to see something truly amazing (scary) with Furbies, check out Look Mum No Computer’s Furby organ (you’re welcome).